Lobo (artist): Career

-In 2019, Fraport, a German company that won the bid to manage one of the main entrance doors in Rio Grande do Sul, Porto Alegre, invites artist Lobo to paint seven murals depicting the gaucho culture.
-The first phase of the new Salgado Filho Airport was delivered in 2019.
+In 2019, Fraport, the German company responsible for managing Porto Alegre's Salgado Filho International Airport, commissioned Lobo to create seven murals depicting gaucho culture.
+The first phase of the airport's redevelopment was delivered in 2019.

-Also in 2019, Lobo was invited by Mercado Livre to paint the new distribution center in Cajamar.
-Mercado Livre is an Argentina e-commerce company which in July 2020 became the most valuable company in Latin America.
+Also in 2019, Lobo was invited by Mercado Livre to paint murals at its new distribution center in Cajamar.
+In July 2020, Mercado Livre became the most valuable company in Latin America.